Student Handbook

 - Repeatedly and purposefully shunning or excluding from activities; where the pattern of behavior is exhibited toward a student, more than once, by another student or group of students and occurs, or is received by a student while on school property, at a school-sponsored or school related function or activity, in any school bus or van, at any designated school bus stop, in any other school or private vehicle used to transport students to and from schools, or any school sponsored activity or event.

 The pattern of behavior must have the effect of physically harming a student, placing the student in reasonable fear of physical harm, damaging a student’s property, placing the student in reasonable fear of damage to the student’s property, or must be sufficiently severe, persistent, and pervasive enough to either create an intimidating or threatening educational environment, have the effect of substantially interfering with a student’s performance in school, or have the effect of substantially disrupting the orderly operation of the school.
-Personnel at all levels are responsible for taking corrective action to prevent bullying at any school sites or activities.

 Allegations of bullying will be promptly investigated, giving due regard to the need for confidentiality and the safety of the alleged victim and/or any individual(s) who report incident(s) of bullying.
 An individual has the right to report an incident(s) of bullying without fear of reprisal or retaliation at any time.
-Retaliation is defined as meaning "to pay back (an injury) in kind."
+Retaliation is defined as meaning "to pay back (an injury) in kind".
 When a person is accused of having behaved in an inappropriate fashion, especially bullying, the common reaction of that person is to be angry and want to pay the "alleged victim" back (retaliate).
 Retaliation must not occur and will not be tolerated.

+Victims of bullying have responsibilities.
+Victims should clearly tell the bullies to stop.
+If bullying persists, victims should not ignore the incident(s) but should report immediately the incident to someone at school.
+Students should tell their parent(s).
+If the bullying continues after having clearly told the bullies to stop, students should make a written record of the incident including dates, times, witness or witnesses, and parties involved in the incident.
 The incident should be reported immediately to an adult who has authority over the bullies, for example, a teacher, guidance counselor, assistant principal, or principal.
 Victims should avoid being alone with the person(s) who attempted to bully them in the past.
 Victims of bullying who feel uncomfortable reporting this fact to adult personnel at school should contact another appropriate adult or friend who will report on their behalf.

 Chromebook and Technology Use